-- a) To restrict development adjacent to the Settlement Areas of Perkinsfield, Wyevale and Lafontaine to allow for consideration of aa future Settlement Area expansion(s) upon the County of Simcoe finalizing their Municipal Comprehensive Review; - i. future minor adjustment opportunities; and,
+- To restrict development adjacent to the Settlement Areas of Perkinsfield, Wyevale and Lafontaine to allow for consideration of a: - i. future minor adjustment opportunities; and, - ii.
+Settlement Area boundary expansion(s) upon the County of Simcoe finalizing the Municipal Comprehensive Review.

-- Settlement Area boundary expansion(s) -upon the County of Simcoe finalizing their Municipal Comprehensive Review. - To maintain the Shoreline designation lands as an area to accommodate future permanent and seasonal growth in the Township; - c) To ensure an orderly progression of development, including an efficient use of land, infrastructure and services; - d) To create opportunity for employment within the Township; and, - e) To encourage the development of complete communities within the Settlement Areas of Perkinsfield, Wyevale and Lafontaine.
+- To maintain the Shoreline designation lands as an area to accommodate future permanent and seasonal growth in the Township; - c) To ensure an orderly progression of development, including an efficient use of land, infrastructure and services; - d) To create opportunity for employment within the Township; and, - e) To encourage the development of complete communities within the Settlement Areas of Perkinsfield, Wyevale and Lafontaine.